On the Generalisation of the Hahn-Jordan Decomposition for Real C\`adl\`ag Functions: Acknowledgements

 \section{Acknowledgements}

-The author would like to express his gratitude to Prof. Przemys\l aw Woj-taszczyk from Warsaw University for very helpful conversations which facilitated the finding of the solutions of the two problems solved in Section \ref{Preliminaria} and to Prof. Rimas Norvai\v{s}a from Vilnius University for pointing out to him the remark about regulated functions.
+The author would like to express his gratitude to Prof. Przemys\l aw Woj-taszczyk from Warsaw University for very helpful conversations which facilitated the finding of the solutions of the two problems solved in Section \ref{construction} and to Prof. Rimas Norvai\v{s}a from Vilnius University for pointing out to him the notion of regulated functions.

 This research was partly supported by the National Science Centre in Poland under the decision no. DEC-2011/01/B/ST1/05089.